cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ## Set up
 During the initial stages of development, there were a couple of actions taken before pure code implementation.
 - **Estimation**: To give better estimates on the project, I created a spreadsheet that outline the different tasks.
-Originally, the estimation provided with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
+Originally, the estimation provided was with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
-- **Epic**: Created separate tasks that needed to be complete for the project (Phase I, Phase II, nice to haves).
+- **Epic**: Created separate tasks that needed to be complete for the project.
 - **Public channel**: Created a public communication channel so that the team and stakeholders can view any questions or status updates.
 - **Documentation**: Internal doc that was created (I reused some of that information here).
 - **Architecture Diagram**: Created initial diagram to confirm with the team on the architecture before implementing.
-Updated and used this diagram to perform handoff to homepage engineers that will be working on the new experimentation.
+Updated and used this diagram to perform handoff to engineers that will be working on the new homepage features.

 ![Architecture Diagram](/images/ios/homepageRebuildProject/01-diagram.png)